 Instead of an invitation to dinner with students making me feel like the teacher just got a bushel of shiny, red apples, I find myself questioning the sincerity.
 When the oozing about how much they love the class and if only they had more than one opportunity a week to speak English is followed by an invitation to dinner, I'm skeptical.
 Maybe the dots weren't meant to be connected; but the years in the backseat of the car as a kid trying to figure out how conversations changed from one to the next has become an obsession.

-Sometimes I choose to test a new acquaintance's English skills.
-It's kind of like an ice breaker.
-I feel more like myself making new friends in my mother tongue.
-When I meet an Italian that speaks English well, it feels like a gift.
+Sometimes I make the first move and test a new acquaintance's English skills.
+It's easier to break the ice and make new friends in my mother tongue.
+When I meet someone that speaks English well, it feels like a gift.
 But now, before opening it, I check to make sure that under the shiny, gold bow there are no hidden strings attached.

 Monday, December 8, 2025